telerik/reporting-docs/report-items/barcode/2d-barcodes/qr-code.md

 ### Error Correction Level

 The QR Code provides the `L` (Low), `M` (Medium), `Q` (Quartile), and `H` (High) possible values.
 These values allow for 7%, 15%, 25%, and 30% recovery of symbol code words.
 Additionally, choosing a higher version of error correction dedicates a larger portion of modules for error correction.
-This means that if two QR codes are with the same sizes, the one with a lower error correction level will be able to accommodate more data.
+This means that if two QR codes are the same size, the one with a lower error correction level will be able to accommodate more data.

 ### Mode